10 Best Herbal Lotions For Arthritis

 salvia officinalis lotion

-However, it is important to consult with a healthcare professional before using these lotions, especially if you have sensitive skin or are taking other medications.
+However, it is important to consult a healthcare professional before using nettle-based products, especially if you are on medications or have sensitive skin.